 Important things don't arrive when it's convenient.
-They show up as passing thoughts, half-formed ideas, quiet intentions you don't want to lose
+They show up as thoughts you don’t want to lose.

-Planzu gives you a place to set them down—so you don't have to keep carrying them
+Planzu gives you a place to set them down — and come back when they’re ready to make sense.

-Later, when your mind is clear, you decide.
+When your mind is clear, decide.
 Is this a task?
 A goal?
-A reminder?
-Three separate things?
-Clarifying isn't sorting—it's understanding what you actually meant.
+Something for later?
+Assign a context (@desk, @errands, @phone), set a date, or move it to Someday.
+Clarifying isn’t sorting — it’s understanding what you actually meant.

 Work organized by context, not urgency. @desk items for desk time. @errands for when you’re out. @phone for when you’re making calls.

-When you review, Planzu may offer a reflection — a short prompt drawn from across centuries of human thought.
+When you sit down to review, Planzu may offer a short reflection — drawn from centuries of human thought.
 Philosophy, craft, music, sport, tradition.
 Randomly selected, never algorithmic.
-Sometimes an unexpected angle is exactly what helps you think.
+Not advice.
+Just a different angle, for when you need to see things differently.

 When capture is frictionless, clarify is thoughtful, and review offers perspective:

-That idea you had in the shower, that thing your colleague mentioned in passing, that errands you need to run this weekend—they all land safely in your inbox.
+That idea you had in the shower, that thing your colleague mentioned in passing, those errands you need to run this weekend—they all land safely in your inbox.
 Nothing falls through the cracks.

 When you trust your system to remember, you stop running a mental background process of "things I can't forget."
 That cognitive load disappears.